python-web-sig/wsgi-ng/pep-draft.rst

 It is used only when the application has trapped an error and is attempting to display an error message to the browser.

+The ``start_response`` callable **must** do any header verification and checking that will take place before returning (or raising an error) rather than deferring it until body bytes are supplied (via either the iterator or the ``write`` callable).
+This ensures that the error is raised as close to the causing code as possible.

 The ``start_response`` callable must return a ``write(body_data)`` callable that takes one positional parameter: a bytestring to be written as part of the HTTP response body.
 (Note: the ``write()`` callable is